 A: SFM and Castor Oil Therapy are best used for at least 1-3 months prior to the frozen embryo transfer (FET), but not after the transfer.
 Each can be applied 3-4 times a week until it is determined the endometrial lining is an adequate thickness to support healthy implantation of the embryo.
 When this determination is made, both should be discontinued.
 It is best to stop these natural therapies a week prior to the transfer.

-Because SFM and Castor Oil Therapy support an increase in circulation to the uterus, are safe to use while on birth control and no ovulation stimulation medications (which make the ovaries sensitive) are required during FET, each of these natural therapies have been found to be useful in naturally preparing the uterus for implantation.
+Because SFM and Castor Oil Therapy support an increase in circulation to the uterus are safe to use while on birth control and when no ovulation stimulation medications (which make the ovaries sensitive) are required during FET; each of these natural therapies have been found to be useful in naturally preparing the uterus for implantation.
 It is best to avoid massaging or applying Castor Oil over injection sites.

 3. Q: I have been using Wobenzym N with great effect on my allergies and neck and back pain.
 I’ve also been taking it for immunological issues as I’ve had several miscarriages.
 I’m now having IVF this weekend and wondering if it’s ok to take it during this and if I get pregnant?
 Always scared to do something wrong when supplementing.
 Have you had many patients taking it through IVF?